 She changed it to blonde.

-Fob sat, letting the muscle slip free of its shell.
+Fob sat, letting his mussel slip free of its shell.
 It splatted against the table.

 “The queen?” he asked with shock.

 “No,” Vivenna said.
 “Her sister.
 I am the heir to the Idris throne.”
-It was technically true--now that her father hadn’t sent Vivenna to Idris, she would inherit instead of her younger brother.
-Of course, she stood to be disinherited when her father reacted to what she’d done in coming down to Hallandren, but she didn’t know for certain yet.
+It was technically true--now that her father hadn’t sent Vivenna to Idris, she would probably stand to inherit instead of her younger brother.
+Of course, she might well be disinherited for what she’d done in coming down to Hallandren, but she didn’t know for certain yet.

 “What’s going on here?”
 Fob asked.

 Denth smiled.
-“She’s here to organize a resistance against the Returned Gods, and to prepare interests here in T’Telir for the coming war.”
+“She’s here to organize a resistance against the Returned Gods, and to prepare Idrian interests here in T’Telir for the coming war.”

 “You don’t think that old Royal up in the highlands would send his daughter for nothing?”
 Tonk Fah said.
 “War.
 It’s the only thing that would call for such desperation.”